Frank L. Howley: Later career

 Frank Howley was named Vice Chancellor of New York University, and served in that capacity between 1950 and 1969.

 He also appeared before the Senate Judiciary Committee in 1955, regarding the topic of Strategy and Tactics of World Communism.
 Howley gave sworn testimony regarding his experience in Europe during World War II, and afterwards with the Soviets in Berlin.
+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.

 He wrote several publications and books, including The Frank L. Howley Papers, 1944–1950 (1950), Berlin Command (1950), Your War for Peace (1953), and Peoples and Policies: A World Travelogue (1959).
 The Frank L. Howley Papers, 1944–1950 is an official U.S. Army collection of documents during his time as military governor in Europe, including France and Berlin.
 Berlin Command is Howley's personal story of his four years in Berlin.
 It describes in great detail the day to day effort in getting Berlin back on its feet and surviving the Soviets and the Berlin Blockade.
 This book is consulted, heavily at times, in many works regarding the Berlin Blockade and the resulting Airlift.
 Your War for Peace was the general's effort at describing various political and military hot spots around the world after the war and during the 1950s.